JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Structure

-BFX Furniture is a consolidated group of entities that operate under the business name BFX Furniture, commonly known as BFX.
+BFX is a consolidated group of entities that operate under the business name BFX Furniture.

-BFX Furniture employs over 230 people across Australia, with our headquarters, manufacturing and supply facility located in Yandina, Queensland.
-BFX maintains showrooms and warehousing in Melbourne and Sydney, and further showrooms in Brisbane and Townsville
+Our headquarters, manufacturing and supply facility is located in Yandina, Queensland.
+We maintain distribution centres in Melbourne and Sydney, and showrooms in Sydney, Melbourne, Brisbane and Townsville.

 Operations and supply chains

-With a growing team of 55 Sales and Project Consultants located throughout Australia, a specialist distribution and installation team, a modern manufacturing and supply facility on Queensland’s Sunshine Coast and an international sourcing team, BFX has a valued reputation for reliably delivering state of the art education, government and commercial furniture solutions.
+With a modern manufacturing and supply facility on Queensland’s Sunshine Coast, an international sourcing team, and a specialist delivery and installation service, BFX has a reputation for reliably delivering modern education and office furniture solutions.

-BFX Furniture’s supply chain includes both local and overseas suppliers with whom the business has established, long-standing supply agreements in place.
+BFX Furniture’s vertically integrated supply chain includes our own factories, as well as local and overseas suppliers with whom the business has long-standing supply agreements in place.

 Due Diligence and Remediation Processes